rucool/wind-energy-plotting/README.md

 # Wind Energy Plotting
-Tools for plotting wind energy data.
+Tools for the manipulation and visualization of data products to help inform wind energy research and development.
+These tools are primarily used to create images that populate RUCOOL's [Coastal Metocean Monitoring Station](https://rucool.marine.rutgers.edu/data/meteorological-modeling/coastal-metocean-monitoring-station/) and [RUWRF Mesoscale Meteorological Model](https://rucool.marine.rutgers.edu/data/meteorological-modeling/ruwrf-mesoscale-meteorological-model-forecast/) webpages.

 Rutgers University Center for Ocean Observing Leadership